tacodtripe/ruby-math-linter/README.md

 Note: if you would like to test your own math expressions edit the 'test.txt' as much as you want, just keep in mind that comment lines must start with a '#' so the linter works properly.

+## Live version
+1. If you are in a hurry try [this](https://repl.it/@tacodtripe/ruby-math-linter#bin/test.txt) so you can have a quick look at what the linter does.

 ## Instructions to test using Rspec
 1. Clone the repository to your local machine.